Running the national scale example model¶

 model = calliope.examples.national_scale()

-Variables are indexed over any combination of techs
+Variables are indexed over any combination of techs, nodes, carriers, costs and timesteps.

 model.inputs